This is a simple, efficient implementation of intervals and interval

 Plain numeric intervals are not terribly useful on their own.
 Thus,

-intervals are represented in the structure interval:interval
+intervals are represented in the structure interval:interval, which

 you can extend as you please: